riyans98/samta/docs/API_ENDPOINTS.md

 - **Role Validation**: JWT role must exactly match the role in request payload
 - **Event Auditing**: Every action is recorded with timestamp, actor, and event_data
 - **Fund Tracking**: All tranche amounts tracked in CASE_EVENTS, ATROCITY.Fund_Ammount unchanged
-- **Correction Flow**: Only the District Magistrate can request correction.
+- **Correction Flow**: Only the District Collector/DM/SJO can request correction.
 Correction ALWAYS moves the case from stage 2 → stage 1.
 Tribal Officer handles the correction.
 Case NEVER returns to Investigation Officer for fund-related corrections.

 ---